Skip to main content

 import kam.v1.app_configuration as ac

-import kam.v1.workload as wl
+import service.container as c

-import kam.v1.workload.secret as sec
+import service.secret as sec

 sampleapp: ac.AppConfiguration {

-workload: wl.Service {
+workload: service.Service {

 # ...